gabrielenava/test-operational-control-with-icub-gabrielenava/README.md

 - Type `help` to retrieve the list of available commands;
 - Enjoy!

-OPTIONAL: if the CMake option `INSTALL_YARPMANAGER_APPS` is set to TRUE, the yarpmanager applications are installed on the pc.
+OPTIONAL: if the CMake option `INSTALL_YARPMANAGER_APPS` is set to ON, the yarpmanager applications are installed on the pc.
 This may be useful if the program has to be executed several times.

 ## Tests